Registration process overview

 Why registering my organisation?

-Before applying for funding, all organisations (partners) involved in the project must first be registered with the EU.
+Before applying for funding, all organisations (partners) involved in the project must first be registered with the European Commission.
 When an organisation does not have legal personality, their representatives must prove they have the capacity to undertake legal obligations on behalf of the organisation and that the organisation has financial and operational capacity equivalent to that of legal persons.
 The registration is, therefore, a prerequisite for participation in any proposal.

-You can check if your organisation is already registered on the Funding & tenders Portal page.
-See below how to search for organisations in the database.
+You can check if your organisation is already registered on the Funding & Tenders Portal page, see below how to search for organisations in the database.

 How to check if an organisation has been already registered?